Oak Island mystery: William Chappell and Gilbert Hedden (1928–1939)

 Gilbert Hedden, an operator of a steel fabricating company, saw the 1928 article and was fascinated by the engineering problems involved in recovering the reported treasure.
 Hedden made six trips to Oak Island and collected books and articles about the island.
 He went to England to consult Harold T. Wilkins, author of Captain Kidd and His Skeleton Island, about a link he found between Oak Island and a map in Wilkins' book.
-After Chappell's excavations, Hedden began digging in the summer of 1935, after he purchased the southeastern end of the island.
+After Chappell's excavations, Hedden began digging in mid-1935, after he purchased the southeastern end of the island.
 In 1939, he informed King George VI about developments on the island.
-Further excavations were made in 1935 and 1936, none of which was successful.
+Further excavations were made in 1935 and 1936, none of which were successful.